abaker178/web-scraping-challenge/README.md

 **Mission to Mars** - Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Timeline
-This project will be completed by Feb.
-27th, 2021
+This project will likely not have many updates going forward